agilepro/better-thought/markdown/chapter-04.md

 *You may need to hold onto it for a moment.*
 *(Teflon can be slippery.)*

+## Thoughts Have Companions

+I am beginning to understand something about thoughts: **we rarely have just one thought at a time.**

+A thought tends to attract other thoughts.
+One idea connects with another, and then another.
+Before long, what began as a single thought has gathered a little company around it.

+This can be wonderful.

+When we are having a happy conversation with someone, one delightful thought may lead to another.
+We remember something funny.
+That reminds us of something else we enjoyed.
+Someone adds another idea.
+We become curious, playful, interested, appreciative.
+The conversation begins to sparkle.

+One good thought has invited other good thoughts to join it.

+We can help that happen.
+We can stay with the pleasure of the conversation instead of correcting it, criticizing it, making fun of it, or immediately pointing out what might be wrong.
+We can resist the temptation to say, “Yes, but…” and instead help the good thought grow.

+We can elaborate on delight.

+And perhaps that is one of the ways happiness is created—not by having one magnificent happy thought, but by allowing a **myriad** of pleasant thoughts to gather around something good.

+Unfortunately, the same thing happens with negative thoughts.

+I may begin with something quite small:

+*I’m tired today.*

+But that thought may not stay alone.

+*I’m too tired to get everything done.*

+Then:

+*I’m falling behind.*

+*Other people manage better than I do.*

+*Why can’t I handle this?*

+*Maybe I can’t cope anymore.*

+*I’m clumsy.*

+*I’m not doing enough.*

+*I’m alone in this miserable mess.*

+Suddenly, I am no longer dealing with the original thought, *I’m tired today.* I am dealing with a whole collection of thoughts that have attached themselves to it.

+The first thought has acquired companions.

+Our brains are wonderful connecting machines.
+One idea brings up another memory, prediction, fear, judgment, comparison, or imagined consequence.
+The connections can happen so quickly that we may not even notice them.
+We simply discover that our mood has changed and we are going downhill.

+That is why it may be misleading to say, “Oh, I just had one bad thought.”

+Perhaps we almost never have *just one*.

+A negative thought can bloom into a **myriad of related ideas**, each adding another little piece of worry, discouragement, shame, fear, or unhappiness.

+Recognizing this gives us another place to intervene.

+We can notice the first thought and then become curious about its companions.

+**What have I added to this thought?**

+**What conclusions came rushing in behind it?**

+**What am I predicting?**

+**What am I saying about myself now that wasn’t actually contained in the original thought?**

+And then, of course, comes the question at the heart of this book:

+**What’s a better thought?**

+Not necessarily a falsely cheerful thought.
+Not a thought that denies what is happening.
+Simply a thought that does not invite an entire unhappy crowd to come marching in behind it.

+Perhaps:

+*Yes, I’m tired today.
+That means I need a slower day.*

+And then another thought might join that one:

+*I know how to rest.*

+And another:

+*I don’t have to do everything.*

+And another:

+*I can choose one thing that matters and let the rest wait.*

+Now I have changed the company my thought is keeping.

+This may be something worth remembering: **thoughts have companions.**

+When the companions are delightful, welcome them.
+Elaborate.
+Enjoy them.
+Let one happy thought lead to another and another.

+And when the companions are taking you down a dark road, notice them.
+They are not necessarily truths.
+They may simply be associations—thoughts joining thoughts because that is what brains do.

+Then we have a choice.

+We can ask which thoughts we want to invite to stay.

 **NEGATIVITY BIAS SOUNDS LIKE AN ACCUSATION**

 One more admonition about negative bias.
 When I tell people that we all have a negative bias often the person doesn’t think of ‘we all’, they believe I’m saying that *they* are negative.
 Somehow, as soon as you use the word negative the person gets stuck on that and it becomes an insult.
 They get defensive.